 '''

-#include "FreeRTOS.h"

-#include "task.h"

 eTaskState eTaskGetState( TaskHandle_t pxTask );

 '''

-Listing 47 eTaskGetState() function prototype
+Listing 48 eTaskGetState() function prototype

 Returns as an enumerated type the state in which a task existed at the time eTaskGetState() was executed.

 pxTask The handle of the subject task.

 To obtain a task's handle create the task using xTaskCreate() and make use of the pxCreatedTask parameter, or create the task using xTaskCreateStatic() and store the returned value, or use the task's name in a call to xTaskGetHandle().